Lykandos: History of Lykandos as a theme

 Based on the rich sigillographic evidence, Lykandos was organized like the other themes, and possessed the full array of thematic officials.
 Administratively, it was often run together with the neighbouring themes of Melitene and Tzamandos.
 It does not appear to have constituted a bishopric.

 In 917, the troops of Lykandos participated in the disastrous campaign against Bulgaria that ended in the Battle of Acheloos.
 The theme's forces would play a major role in the Arab–Byzantine wars of the early and middle 10th century, especially in the campaigns of John Kourkouas, which expanded the imperial frontier eastwards to the Euphrates and into Armenia and Syria, as well as in the civil wars of the later 10th century.

 In the 960s, the magnate Eustathios Maleinos, who dominated Charsianon, also extended his influence over Lykandos.
 In c.
 969, Maleinos was even for a time joint strategos (military governor) of Lykandos and the newly captured city of Antioch.
 This dual arrangement is also in evidence over the following years, while in the mid-11th century the governorship of Lykandos appears to have been held in tandem with the post of katepano (regional military commander) of Melitene.

 The area was lost by the Byzantines after the Battle of Manzikert in 1071, when it was overrun by the Seljuk Turks, but it nevertheless appears in the formal grant of territory by Emperor Alexios I Komnenos to Bohemond I of Antioch in 1108.
+According to Matthew of Edessa, in 1155-1156 the ruler of Cappadocia, Yaqub Arslan, uprooted the people of Lykandos, along with the whole Christian population of Plastentia and nearby Gaihan, 70,000 in total, and settled them in his lands.